Google Monetization Tools: Adsense, Admob, AdX – How to Choose product?

 - native ads

 AdMob supports automatic updates on Google Play.
-When monetizing an app, it is possible to serve ads from multiple ad networks to maximize fill rates and increase profits.
+In Google app monetization, it is possible to serve ads from multiple ad networks to maximize fill rates and increase profits.

 Google AdX – is not merely a platform for traffic monetization, it is an online marketplace;